parraman/asm-simulator/docs/instruction-set.rst

 ADDB: 8-bits addition
 ^^^^^^^^^^^^^^^^^^^^^

 Performs an addition of two 8-bits integers.
 Every form of the instruction will have two operands.
 Operand 1 will always be a reference to an 8-bits register.
 The integer contained by the register will be added to the value referenced by Operand 2.
 The result will be stored in the register referenced by Operand 1.

+The operation will modify the values of the carry (C) and zero (Z) flags of the Status Register.

 +-----------+------------------+------------------+----------------------+
 | Opcode    | Operand 1        | Operand 2        | Example              |